jonkchan/SQL-Practice/Assessment.md

 2. Query all Customers details and calculate the total Customers per Country under new calculated field, TotalCustomers

-3. Query all Products to return two new calculated fields:
-   1. The minimum price under new calculated field, MinPrice
-   2. The maximum price under new calculated field, MaxPrice

 ## Join Queries

 1. Query all OrderDetails along with ProductName & Price and return (Quantity \* Price) under new calculated field, Total